 CCA uses FACTS to enhance communication with our families.
-The FACTS Family Portal is a web-based Student Information System (SIS) that contains the student's official records for attendance, grades, service hours, discipline, transcripts, and more.
+The FACTS Family Portal is a web-based Student Information System (SIS) that contains the student's official records for attendance, grades, service hours, discipline, and more.
 Parents can view information about their children's grades, assignments and a parent directory.
-Progress reports are sent quarterly via email from the FACTS Family Portal.
+Progress reports are emailed from the FACTS Family Portal every three weeks from the start of each quarter.